-The famed Plitvice Lakes that grace your Intagram feed are magical, yes, but some of that magic is diminished when you have to walk the wooden boardwalks behind long lines of people carrying selfie sticks.
+The famed Plitvice Lakes that grace your Instagram feed are magical, yes, but some of that magic is diminished when you have to walk the wooden boardwalks behind long lines of people carrying selfie sticks.

 And in Dubrovnik, you couldn’t walk a few minutes in the Old City without seeing one of the many corny “Game of Thrones” tours (complete with a guide dressed in chainmail and holding an iPad that was playing a scene from the show).

-But with photos of Croatia being an Instagram staple (I’m guilty of posting these too!) and with the exploding popularity of "Game of Thrones" (King's Landing was famously filmed in Dubrovnik), people are flocking to this Mediterranean country in hordes.
+I think a few years ago, these crowds didn’t exist to the extent that we experienced.
+But with photos of Croatia being an Instagram staple (I’m guilty of posting these too!) and with the exploding popularity of Croatia as a filming location for Game of Thrones, people are flocking to this Mediterranean country in hordes.
 Especially during the summer months.

 3. We didn’t budget correctly

 This is more on us than anything else, but we just didn’t have the right budget expectations to fully appreciate Croatia.
 If we raised our budget, we probably would have been able to enjoy ourselves a little more.

 4. The people weren’t as friendly as the neighbors

-This isn’t to say we didn’t meet friendly Croatians -- just the opposite.
-We had a few lovely guesthouse owners that were very kind, but the overall vibe just wasn’t as friendly as many of the countries we visited during our round-the-world trip -- especially the neighboring countries.
+This isn’t to say we didn’t meet friendly Croatians – just the opposite.
+We had a few lovely guesthouse owners that were very kind, but the overall vibe just wasn’t as friendly as many of the countries we visited during our round-the-world trip – especially the neighboring countries.